jrya7/pantheon-site-update/README.md

 1. Checks for upstream updates and asks to apply to Multidev
 1. Checks for Drupal modules updates and asks to apply to Multidev
 1. **Pauses** and returns URL to Multidev for testing
-1. Adds commit message and switches to git mode
-1. Clones master repo from Pantheon into current working directory and cd into cloned directory
-1. Fetch all tags
 1. Merges Multidev branch with origin **_THIS PUSHES CODE TO DEV ENVIRONMENT_**
 1. **Pauses** and asks to deploy changes from dev->test **_MAKE SURE DEV HAS FINISHED SYNCHING BEFORE CONTINUING_**
 1. Adds comit message and pushes to test